-A baseline assessment has been undertaken in Chapter 5, existing monitoring data results indicate the annual mean NO2 concentrations within 2km of the site are generally below the objective of $40\mu g/m^3$.
-Exceedances were only recorded at 3 monitoring locations in 2013 - 2016, and they are all locate on the A24 High Street, and they are also located over 1km away from the site.
+Results of existing monitoring (refer Section 5 for the baseline assessment) indicate the annual mean NO2 concentrations within 2km of the site are generally below the objective of $40\mu g/m^3$.
+Exceedances were only recorded at two monitoring locations in 2015 - 2019, and they are all located on the A24 High Street, and they are also located over 1km away from the site.

 The most representative monitoring location to the site is EE49 which is also fronting onto the A24 Dorking Road/ South Street and both locations are in a similar urban setting.
-The site is situated 150m away from the A24 where the influence of road traffic emissions is lessened in comparison to EE49, this indicates lower pollutant concentrations would be anticipated at the site.
+The site is situated 150m away from the A24 where the influence of road traffic emissions is lessened in comparison to EE49.
+This indicates lower pollutant concentrations would be anticipated at the site.